-The ROSEMONT mine is located north of St. John Creek, approximately 9.5 kilometres northeast of Carmi.
+The Rosemont past-producing mine is located north of St. John Creek, approximately 9.5 kilometres northeast of Carmi.

-The property occurs at a contact zone between metasediments of the Carboniferous-Permian Anarchist Group and quartz diorite of an unnamed Middle Jurassic Intrusion.
-This intrusion was previously mapped as Middle Jurassic Nelson Intrusions (Geological Survey of Canada Map 1736A).
+The area occurs at a contact zone between metasediments of the Carboniferous-Permian Anarchist Group and quartz diorite of an unnamed Middle Jurassic intrusion.
+This intrusion was previously mapped as part of the Middle Jurassic Nelson Intrusions (Geological Survey of Canada Map 1736A).
 Contact metamorphism of the sediments and assimilation of country rock by the intrusives is common.
 Narrow contact zones are mineralized with 1 to 3 per cent pyrite and pyrrhotite.

-In the ROSEMONT mine mineralization occurs in quartz as mesothermal fracture fillings at the Anarchist-intrusive contact zone.
-Pyrite and pyrrhotite blebs and aggregates are found in the 2 to 40 centimetre thick quartz veins which cut irregularly through small shear zones and the contact fracture zone.
-Gold is associated with pyrite and chalcopyrite is reported.
+Locally, mineralization occurs in quartz as mesothermal fracture fillings at the Anarchist-intrusive contact zone.
+Pyrite and pyrrhotite blebs and aggregates are found in the 2 to 40-centimetre-thick quartz veins that cut irregularly through small shear zones and the contact fracture zone.
+Gold is associated with pyrite and chalcopyrite.

-This area was an active exploration camp at the turn of the century when the Highland Bell (082ESW030) silver mine was discovered.
-Early references to this general area are to the KNOB HILL (082ENW047) occurrence where a 12-metre shaft was sunk in an "iron cap" in 1901.
-Another occurrence, the IVY (082ENW037), is located 3 kilometres to the southwest.
+This area was an active exploration camp at the turn of the century, when the Highland Bell (MINFILE 082ESW030) silver mine was discovered.
+Early references to this general area are to the Knob Hill (MINFILE 082ENW047) occurrence where a 12-metre shaft was sunk in an "iron cap" in 1901.

-The ROSEMONT mine began production in 1937 and by the time it closed in 1941, it had produced 107 tonnes of gold-silver ore from which were recovered 1462 grams of gold and 1928 grams of silver.
-Highland Bell, who operated the mine in 1940-41, carried out about 25 metres of drifting and 30 metres of crosscutting during this period, extending the total length of underground workings to approximately 122 metres.
+The Rosemont mine began production in 1937 and closed in 1941.
+Highland Bell, who operated the mine in 1940 and 1941, carried out approximately 25 metres of drifting and 30 metres of crosscutting during this period, extending the total length of underground workings to approximately 122 metres.